msb2kml/Msb2Kml/Documents/FirstUse.md

 ### Output directory
-All the files produced by the application are placed in the directory /sdcard/MSBlog.
+All the files produced by the application are placed in the directory MSBlog.
 It is created if not already existing.
+This directory is located in the directory /storage/sdcard/ of /storage/emulated/0/, function of the Andoid version.
 This directory could contain a file "AddrSens.txt" used to customize the headings and to provide formulas for advanced usage.
 If this file does not exist,